EricsonWillians/Amazonia/README.md

 # Amazonia
 Amazonia is an open-source request-based WSGI-compliant web framework for Python.
+The whole project started at the brazilian facebook group "Python Brasil".